Interview date: November 22, 2002

 NB: I always try to challenge myself as much as I can.

 MK: Good.
 Challenge your beliefs because sometimes your beliefs are wrong.
-It's important to challenge everything.
-Put it up to the test.
+It's

 NB: Yep.